Adetoyebamise/workforceHQ/README.md

 - The server will be running on [localhost:3000](http://0.0.0.0:3000)

-## CONTRIBUTING TO Department Management System
+## CONTRIBUTING TO WorkforceHQ

-#### While the Department Management System project is completely free to use and open source, here are a few things to note when making Pull Requests
+#### While the WorkforceHQ project is completely free to use and open source, here are a few things to note when making Pull Requests

 - Ensure the PR is made to the `dev` branch so it can be reviewed before it gets merged to the main branch (we are currently looking to implement a CI/CD pipeline as soon as possible) so as to automate things and reduce room for human error
 - The code architecture and design pattern for the PR should be consistent with the existing codebase